 Sure, you could add chunks of cookie dough or brownie, but there’s already so much sugar in that ice cream.
 For a dessert that is just as satisfying and still sweeter yet, break up that honeycomb into small chunks and sprinkle it over your ice cream.
 Oh my, that adds a delicious pop of flavor!

 Take your charcuterie board up to the next level.
 Gather an assortment of crackers and sliced baguette.
 Lay out your various cheeses.
 Add a few extra touches, like a handful of toasted almonds.
 A half cup of apricots.
 A bottle of red wine at the ready, of course.
 Then, last but not least, bring out the honeycomb.
 Set it out on its own plate that will pool the honey that drips out.

 Honeycomb is especially fantastic with creamy cheeses like blue and chevre.
 Get ready to happy sigh.
 After all, is there anything much more delightful or decadent than a baguette topped with brie and honeycomb?

 Sure, fruit is sweet already, but why not take it to the next level - in a truly luxurious way?
 Combine fresh peach slices and a nice pile of soft, burrata cheese.
 Then, for the piece de resistance, add honeycomb.
 Incorporate other fruit as you like.
 It is going to be a seriously delicious experience.

 Honeycomb is a product of nature, which is why it’s such a great sweetener.
 Being natural, it can be prone to more, well, things that occur in nature.
 You may see pulp.
 Encounter pollen.
 Stumble across seeds.
 Do not let those derail you.
 In fact, take those as a good and wonderful sign that you are putting something real and wholesome in your body.

 Wondering about the structure or how the pollen gets in there?
-Learn more about the science of honeycomb.Pre-Order Now
+Learn more about the science of honeycomb.Shop Now